 #1 AmazonBasics C Cell Everyday Alkaline Batteries – Top Pick

 The AmazonBasics C batteries also offer a long, five year shelf life for long periods of storage.
 With such a long shelf life, you can reliably use these batteries’ power in emergency kits without worrying about leaking or other kinds of damage.
 If we could choose one thing to change about the AmazonBasics C Cell Everyday Batteries, it would have to be the packaging.
 Even if it seems like a small thing, packaging that’s difficult to open can lead to an unpleasant experience, especially when you need the batteries at that same moment.
+Compare these with your generic Energizer Max C batteries.
 Also, check out the best rechargeable aa batteries.

 Another area where the Duracell Procell batteries performed exceptionally is in cold temperatures.
 Where most batteries would deplete much quicker in cold weather, the Procell batteries weren’t affected at all in cold weather, even down to -20 degree Fahrenheit.
 If you’re looking for industrial-strength C batteries, the Duracell Procell C12 batteries are a great choice for you.
 Don’t forget to look at our best iPhone battery cases as well.